UmairAbideen/N-1-Problem-and-Eager-Loading/README.md

 In the N+1 problem, the main query runs once to fetch the primary table (e.g., posts), but the related query (e.g., comments) runs once for every record, resulting in N extra queries.

-# Laravel Eager Loading
+## Laravel Eager Loading

-// fetching main and related record in one query
+// Fetching main and related records in one go
 $posts = Post::with('comments')->get();

-// loop is used only to iterate over already fethed records foreach ($posts as $post) {
+// Loop only iterates over already fetched records foreach ($posts as $post) {
     echo $post->title;